The Book of Boba Fett episode 1 review: "Sets the scene without offering anything unexpected"

 Tusken Raiders have had their culture already fleshed out in The Mandalorian, and, once again, we come to a greater understanding of their ways.
 Yet, exactly why we spend so much time with these creatures remains a mystery.
 We witness Boba being a more benevolent man than his legacy – of freezing Han Solo in carbonite and selling him to Jabba the Hutt – may dictate, though that was also already shown in The Mandalorian.
 The Tusken Raiders will no doubt play some role in Boba’s own eventual takeover of Mos Espa, but the flashbacks’ feel like they could have been condensed a little more, or perhaps shown across more episodes.
 The real excitement of The Book of Boba Fett – a title that promises to reveal more about Boba’s entire life rather than just his kingpin days – lies in the present.

-The premiere could have done with a little more ingenuity.
-Instead, we get a slim re-introduction to Boba Fett that re-establishes the feared bounty hunter’s place in the galaxy far, far away without offering a major hook for those not already absorbed in the cult of Boba to return.
+The premiere could have done with a little more of that ingenuity.
+Instead, we get a slimine re-introduction to Boba Fett that re-establishes the feared bounty hunter’s place in the galaxy far, far away without offering a major hook for those not already absorbed in the cult of Boba to return.
 Fingers crossed the next episode gets the ball rolling a little more.

 The Book of Boba Fett is released weekly on Disney Plus.
 Check out our full The Book of Boba Fett release schedule for more details.
 And if you want to know even more about what's coming to that galaxy far, far away, then read our guide to all the upcoming Star Wars movies and show heading your way soon.